russney/aws_terraform_amos/README.md

 AWS Terraform code for creating server infrastructer and installing packages with instructions for setting up keys, security groups, and permissions in AWS

-# provision a user that terraform can use to access AWS:
+#provision a user that terraform can use to access AWS:
-Note your AWS account id - you will need it for terraform Go to AWS, IAM, and select create a user username download access key and secret key
+Note your AWS account id - you will need it to log in from the AWS console Go to AWS, IAM, and select create a user give the user a username (rney_terraform_iam) and select for programmatic access when creating new user, create group for EC2 perms: ec2-group add a tag key called "project" (this is case sensative), and a value of project name - in this case 'amos' download access key and secret key assign rney_terraform_iam to ec2-group if not already done - this can be done through the permissions header under the user

-#create group for EC2 perms:
-ec2-group
-# assign rney_terraform_iam to ec2-group
-# create key pair for terraform
+#create key pair under "Security credentials" for terraform
 amos_kp
-# download key pair
-amos_kp.pem
-chmod 600 amos_kp.pem
+download key pair and save it somewhere safe! amos_kp.pem chmod 600 amos_kp.pem

-# create .tf file, and put access and secret key in there
+#create .tf file, and put access and secret key in there
+framework should look like the amos.tf file

+#create instances with terraform
 terraform plan
 terraform apply

+#find your instance public IP
 grep public_dns terraform.tfstate

+#connect to your instance
 ssh -i amos_kp.pem <IP> -l ec2-user
 exit

+#remove your instances to stop spending money/time
 terraform destroy